STRENGTH AND HONOR

 “Yes.”

-“A big help around here; a real sweetheart.”
+“A big help around here.
+A real sweetheart.”

 Head down, Dusty nodded.